wavefrontHQ/docs/pages/doc/ingestion_policies.md

 summary: Monitor usage with ingestion policies, usage dashboards, and alerts.
 ---

-In addition to the dashboard for monitoring your [overall usage](examine_usage.html), Tanzu Observability by Wavefront supports ingestion policies for monitoring your usage by particular accounts, groups, sources, metric namespaces, and point tags.
+In addition to the dashboard for monitoring your [overall usage](examine_usage.html), Tanzu Observability by Wavefront supports ingestion policies for monitoring usage by particular accounts, groups, sources, metric namespaces, and point tags.
 For example, it might be valuable to understand the ingestion rates by the different teams or by the different sources and manage their consumption, cost, overage, etc.

-By creating an ingestion policy, you combine a set of accounts, groups, sources, metric namespaces, or point tags.
-Then, you can monitor their PPS usage per [billing period](glossary.html#b) from the ingestion policy dashboard, which shows:
+By creating an ingestion policy, you group a set of accounts, groups, sources, metric namespaces, or point tags.
+Optionally, you can set a PPS limit associated with an alert.
+After you created an ingestion policy, you can start monitoring the policy PPS usage per [billing period](glossary.html#b) from the ingestion policy dashboard, which shows:
-- the P95 PPS usage out of a certain limit for the policy
+- the P95 PPS usage out of the limit, if configured
-- the month-over-month percentage change in the PPS usage for the policy
+- the month-over-month percentage change in the PPS usage
 - the hourly PPS usage
 - the accounts that ingest most data
 - the usage by ingestion mechanism (proxy and direct ingestions)